ivanvoitovych/tour-of-heroes/step-9.md

 `<Layout title="{$hero ? $hero->Name : ''} details">`

-Now when you refresh the page your application will load the data from the server.
+When you refresh the page, your application will load the data from the server.
+Also, if you inspect the network tab, you can see fully rendered HTML content with the data.
+That's SSR out of the box.

-Also you may notice that the html page from the server will come already pre rendered with the data (SSR).
-Only if you click some pages then the fresh data will be requested using AJAX.
+If you click some pages, new data will be requested using AJAX.

 ## [Step 10 - Saving hero changes](/step-10.md)